 The Company records the elements of its collaboration agreements that represent joint operating activities in accordance with ASC Topic 808, Collaborative Arrangements (ASC 808).
 Accordingly, the elements of the collaboration agreements that represent activities in which both parties are active participants and to which both parties are exposed to the significant risks and rewards that are dependent on the commercial success of the activities are recorded as collaborative arrangements.
 The Company considers the guidance in ASC 606-10-15, Revenue from Contracts with Customers - Scope and Scope Exceptions, in determining the appropriate treatment for the transactions between the Company and its collaborative partner and the transactions between the Company and third parties.
 Generally, the classification of transactions under the collaborative arrangements is determined based on the nature and contractual terms of the arrangement along with the nature of the operations of the participants.
 Therefore, the Company recognizes its allocation of the shared costs incurred with respect to the jointly conducted medical affairs and commercialization and non-promotional activities under the Otsuka U.S. Agreement, as defined below in Note 4, as a component of the related expense in the period incurred.
-During the three months ended March 31, 2020 and 2019, the Company incurred approximately \$0.5 million and \$0.3 million, respectively, of costs related to the cost-sharing provisions of the Otsuka U.S. Agreement, of which approximately \$0.3 million and \$0.2 million are reimbursable by Otsuka and recorded as a reduction to research and development expense during the three months ended March 31, 2020 and 2019, respectively.
-During each of the three months ended March 31, 2020 and 2019, Otsuka incurred approximately \$0.4 million of costs related to the cost-sharing provisions of the Otsuka U.S. Agreement, of which approximately \$0.2 million are reimbursable by the Company and recorded as an increase to research and development expense during each of the three months ended March 31, 2020 and 2019.
+During the three months ended June 30, 2020 and 2019, the Company incurred approximately \$0.2 million and \$0.3 million, respectively, of costs related to the cost-sharing provisions of the Otsuka U.S. Agreement, of which approximately \$0.1 million are reimbursable by Otsuka and recorded as a reduction to research and development expense during each of the three months ended June 30, 2020 and 2019.
+During the three months ended June 30, 2020 and 2019, Otsuka incurred approximately \$0.4 million and \$0.1 million, respectively, of costs related to the cost-sharing provisions of the Otsuka U.S. Agreement, of which approximately \$0.2 million and \$0.1 million are reimbursable by the Company and recorded as an increase to research and development expense during the three months ended June 30, 2020 and 2019, respectively.
 To the extent product revenue is generated from the collaboration, the Company recognizes its share of the net sales on a gross basis if it is deemed to be the principal in the transactions with customers, or on a net basis if it is instead deemed to be the agent in the transactions with customers, consistent with the guidance in ASC 606.